mes-shahadat/coding-notes/advance javascript/access dom elements.md

     getElement methods returns object htmlcollection (collection of HTML elements) -> which do not contain attribute nodes and text nodes. querySelectorAll returns object nodelist (collection of document nodes) -> which contain attribute nodes and text nodes.

+    element vs node: any element property or element method will only work with element, where node property will work on element node, text node or comment node.
     */

     //element selector